 Here on Sweet Tea and Thyme, I figure if we can make it at home with little fuss and effort, why buy it?
 We were strolling through Whole Foods and found the sweet chili sauce for $4 but I couldn't really figure any of the ingredients out on the back besides HFCS and pureed chili peppers.
 I have a big rule of 'if I don't know what's in it, I don't eat it.' when it comes to food.

-Why do you need to tell us, “NOW WITH REAL MILK”, “NOW WITH REAL BLUEBERRIES” or “NOW MADE WITH REAL CHEESE”?
-What else would you use in queso?
+Why do you need to tell us, "NOW WITH REAL MILK", "NOW WITH REAL BLUEBERRIES" or "NOW MADE WITH REAL CHEESE", people?